cuwip-nyc/cuwip-nyc.github.io/sponsors.md

 order: 7
 ---

-These is how to get here
+These fantastic groups made this whole possible.